-Students involved in any activity away from District OR1 (athletic contests, field trips, music events, etc.) are required to ride to and from the activity on school-provided transportation when offered.
+Students involved in any activity away from District OR 1 (athletic contests, field trips, music events, etc.) are required to ride to and from the activity on school-provided transportation when offered.
 These requirements may be waived, however, under various and extreme circumstances.
 This may be accomplished by requesting and completing a form available in the principal's offices.
-This form must then be given to the appropriate principal at least two full school days prior to the departure time for the event.
+This form must then be given to the Elementary Principal at least 24 hours prior to the departure time for the event.
 The principal will make the final determination of the request based upon the reasons given and what is in the best interest of the individual, sponsor, group and school.
 Approved requests will then be forwarded to the appropriate activity sponsor.